best things to do in Monaco

 Whether you’re jumping off a cruise ship for a day or exploring the region over a few, an Old Town walking tour — the oldest quarter of Monaco — is a must.

-Building upon its rich history, Old Town offers an inspiring mix of charm and sophistication.
+Building upon its rich history, Old Town of Monaco offers an inspiring mix of charm and sophistication.
 With winding streets filled with stunning architecture reminiscent of the city’s past, guests will be hard-pressed not to fall head over heels for this unique place.

 Led by friendly, knowledgable locals, visitors will be blessed with up-close encounters with some of Monaco’s most important historical landmarks, including the Chapel of Mercy, St. Nicholas Square, and plenty of small boutiques and cafes.